ShunZhang0816/FT-SEM/README.md

 # Installation
 It is easy to install the development version of FTSEM package using the 'devtools' package.
-The typical install time on a "normal" desktop computer is less than one minute.This R package is currently running smoothly on version 4.4.0.
+The typical install time on a "normal" desktop computer is less than one minute.
+This R package is currently running smoothly on version 4.4.0.
 ```
 # install.packages("devtools")
 library(devtools)